nkinnan/esphome-pace-bms/README.md

 Once again, if your "true" commandset value is determined to be 0x25 then you're basically done.
 Just fill out your YAML with the rest of the settings / readouts you want exposed and you can skip the rest of this section.
 Please contact me with your make/model/hardware version as well as the settings you used so that I can add it to the known supported list.

+Step 5: An extra step for commandset 20
+-
-However, if it is 0x20 then you also need to figure out which "variant" of protocol version 20 it is.
+If you determined the commandset to be 0x20 then you also need to figure out which "variant" of protocol version 20 it is.
 Start by putting this into your config:

 ```yaml
 sensor: